therealmaddieli/portfolio/README.md

 ## AI Journey (Timeline)

-- 2024 Q3: Python & ML basics; built a sentiment analyzer (very imperfect but instructive)
 - 2024 Q4: LLM experiments and prompt engineering; small prototypes
 - 2025 Q1: Building in public; shipping more consistently
-- 2025 Now: Focus on ethics, tooling, and practical demos
+- 2025 Now: Focus on openclaw, agents, and practical demos

 ## What I Care About

-- Social issues and ethical tech
+- Social issues and privacy
-- Privacy and responsible AI
 - Making fintech accessible
 - Kind, curious communities